 - Returning to PowerShell, type in dir \\server\matt and Enter.

-This confirms that we have the right UNC path (\\server\matt) and that the current user (asmith) can access this path.
+This confirms that we have the right UNC path (\\server\matt) and that the current user (matt) can access the files and folders listed on the right.
 You need this information to complete the steps outlined in Using Migration App to Migrate Content from a Network Share.